Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Related Work

 \section{Related Work}

 In this section, we focus on the most closely related work on structured exploration.
 Additional related work is provided in Appendix~\ref{app:more_related_work}.
 Inference-time methods, such as RAP~\cite{hao2023reasoning} and LATS~\cite{zhou2023language}, perform extensive tree search (e.g., MCTS~\cite{silver2017mastering}) to uncover solutions during generation.
 However, their prohibitively high computational cost renders them impractical for the inner loop of online RL training.
 Offline training methods, such as ReST-MCTS~\cite{zhang2024restmctsllmselftrainingprocess} and AlphaMath~\cite{chen2024alphamathzeroprocesssupervision}, utilize tree search to synthesize high-quality trajectories for iterative Supervised Fine-Tuning (SFT).
 While effective, these approaches rely on decoupled data generation cycles rather than continuous online optimization.
 Online RL methods, therefore, attempt to integrate structure directly into the policy update loop.
-Existing approaches, including TreeRL~\cite{hou2025treerl}, FR3E~\cite{zheng2025first}, and AttnRL~\cite{liu2025attention}, branches from intermediate steps selected by heuristics.
+Existing approaches, including TreeRL~\cite{hou2025treerl}, FR3E~\cite{zheng2025first}, and AttnRL~\cite{liu2025attention}, branch from intermediate steps selected by heuristics.
 Specifically, TreeRL and FR3E target high-entropy tokens, while AttnRL focuses on high attention scores, and Tree-GRPO~\cite{ji2025tree} employs random branching.
 However, these heuristics prioritize different attributes than learning potential: high entropy often stems from trivial linguistic synonyms rather than logical uncertainty, while high attention signals step importance regardless of correctness.
 In contrast, our method targets error-prone states—specifically those deep within trajectories that are hard to reach via root sampling—to provide complementary learning signals.
-Furthermore, regarding optimization, prior methods typically couple the branched trajectories with root-sampled trajectories.
-This coupling introduces instability, as the disparity in sample quantities between the main chain and auxiliary branches leads to weight imbalance in the loss.
+Furthermore, in terms of optimization, prior methods typically couple root-sampled and branched trajectories within the same loss.
+Such coupling may introduce instability, since their disparity in sample quantities can lead to imbalanced weighting in the loss.
 DEEP-GRPO addresses this by decoupling the optimization of main and auxiliary chains, preventing such interference.